 If you follow the trails north from the far end of the suspension bridge you’ll come to the 30-foot pool which is a popular swimming area in the summer (and a safe place to swim compared to some of the river’s other sections).

 Heading north along the trail there are a fair number of stairs along the way, but not too many.
-Up one big flight of stairs, beginning at the 30-foot pool, you end up at the start of the trail heading to Rice Lake which is about a further 20-minute walk away.
+Up one big flight of stairs, beginning at the 30-foot pool, you end up at the start of the trail heading to Rice Lake which is about a 20-minute walk away.

 Northwest Trails Video